waikato-llm/llm-dataset-converter/plugins/from-parquet-pairs.md

   --col_input COL       The name of the column with the inputs (default: None) --col_output COL      The name of the column with the outputs (default:
                         None)
+  --col_id COL          The name of the column with the row IDs (gets stored
+                        under 'id' in meta-data) (default: None)
 ```